 Funds for Research

-All funds require approval before spending, and receipts and documentation will be required (all expenses are subject to Stanford University financial policies).
+Although called research funds, the funds described below may be used broadly and creatively for professional development.
+All funds require approval from program staff before spending, and receipts and documentation will be required (all expenses are subject to Stanford University financial policies).
 Whenever possible, Stanford Introductory Studies prefers to pay directly for expenses rather than ask fellows to wait to be reimbursed.
-Although called research funds, they may be used broadly for professional development.

 University STAP Funds ($800)